madajaju/edgemere/docs-md/actors/analyst/index.md

 ---
 layout: default
-title: Actor Data Analyst
+title: Data Analyst
 permalink: actor-analyst
+parent: All Actors
 ---

 # Data Analyst

-Long description Continued on next line
+Uses Data solutions produced by the Data Scientist and Data Engineer to provide business value to the organization.